Cray-HPE/cray-nls/docs/etcd-prepare.md

-## Prepare ETCD for rebuild
+## Prepare baremetal ETCD for rejoining

+Prepare a master ncn to rejoin baremetal etcd cluster

+### Pre-condition

+1. **NCN** is a **master** node
+1. Baremetal etcd cluster is in **healthy** state

+### Action

+1. Remove a ncn from baremetal etcd cluster
+1. Stop etcd services on the ncn
-we need to remove and add a master to baremetal etcd cluster first so it can rejoin after rebuild
+1. Add the ncn back to etcd cluster so it can rejoin on boot